skittlemittle/procedural-garden/README.md

 - [ ] particle effects?

-# "Documentation:"
+# "Documentation":

 **Chunks:**

-the list of chunks, chunk size: 100
+the list of chunks

 ```json
 {